sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     cds add helm --y
     ```

-    As a result, you'll see a newly-created **chart** folder in your project.
-The **chart** folder holds the helm configuration, including the **values.yaml** file where you'll add your container image settings later on.
+    As a result, you see a newly created **chart** folder in your project.
+The **chart** folder holds the helm configuration, including the **values.yaml** file where you add your container image settings later on.

 2. Add your container image settings to your **chart/values.yaml** file: